-- Provide a safe environment for children, families and leaders. - Minimise the risk of an anaphylactic reaction occurring while the child is in the care of the church. - Ensure that we respond appropriately to an anaphylactic reaction. - Partner with parents and facilitate communication to ensure the safety and wellbeing of all children at risk of anaphylaxis.
+- Provide a safe environment for children, families and leaders - Minimise the risk of an anaphylactic reaction occurring while the child is in the care of ??
+Church - Ensure that we respond appropriately to an anaphylactic reaction - Partner with parents and facilitate communication to ensure the safety and wellbeing of all children at risk of anaphylaxis

-WHAT WE ARE WORKING TOWARDS
+WHAT WE ARE WORKING TOWARDS:

-Developing an anaphylaxis m nanagement r policy and communicate it church-wide communicate

-Key leaders in children's ministry trained to administer an EpiPen®.

--] Identify children who have been diagnosed with anaphylaxis and develop an individual management plan in consultation with their parents. - Conducting an assessment of the potential for accidental exposure to allergens while children are in the care of the church.
+- Developing an anaphylaxis management policy and communicate it church-wide - Key leaders in children's ministry trained to administer an EpiPen® - Identify children who have been diagnosed with anaphylaxis and develop an individual management plan in consultation with their parents - Conducting an assessment of the potential for accidental exposure to allergens while children are in the care of ??? church